 Subject to the recommended conditions the proposals comply with policies T2 and T5 and will ensure acceptable access and parking for the development.

 Developer Obligations (IMP3)

-The proposal has been assessed for developer obligations in line with policy IMP3 and it is noted that the proposal represents a reduction in the approved scheme.
+The proposal has been assessed for developer obligations in line with policy IMP3.
 Obligations were sought as part of the original application (08/02766/APP) and no further obligations are sought at this time.

 Recommendation